Lamer87/Space_Engineers_Frostbite_Scenario_Unlocker/README.md

 ---

-Compatible with all versions from 1.194 onwards.

-Please test it and let me know if it works for you or is still blocked in the scenario choice menu, and I will try to solve.
+Please test it and let me know if it works for you or it's still blocked in the scenario choice menu, and I will try to solve.
 I have the legitimate one so it is possible that some other modification is required.